uploadcare/uploadcare-netlifycms-depricated/README.md

 });
 ```

-Property `effectsTab` specifies whether [Effects Tab] should be enabled.
+The `effectsTab` property specifies whether in-browser image editing should be

-Property `widgetOptions` is passed down to the widget.
-Please read Uploadcare [widget documentation][widget-options] to learn more about possible widget options.
+enabled. `widgetOptions` get passed to the widget.
+Check out our
+[widget docs][widget-options] to learn more about its options.

-## Using in your editor component
+### Uage with your editor component

-You can use our widget in your own [Editor Component][editor-comp] as a field:
+You can implement our widget in your [Editor Component][editor-comp] as a field:

 ```javascript
 {